Once upon a time being told that there’d be a new Neverland would sound magically beautiful to everyone, but now it’s frightening and unwanted.

 – Prince Charming

 We could almost feel Regina’s heart crumble when she realizes it wasn’t Henry who actually needed her, but the sadness is instantly restored with utmost joy as “Panry” valorizes that he does still need her.
 When it comes down to both of his mothers, we truly believe Henry loves them equally.
 Emma wasn’t speaking with jealousy when she questioned why Henry wants to be with Regina, but with reason.
-Throughout the series we learn that Henry tries hard not to hurt any of his moms, and we simply believe it was the way he spoke that generated uneasiness in Emma.
-It’s amazing that for the first in time in probably forever, Charming and Snow gave Regina credit for being a hero.
+Throughout the series, we learn that Henry tries hard not to hurt any of his moms, and we simply believe it was the way he spoke that generated uneasiness in Emma.
 Ultimately it’s all about trying to bring out the good that lies deep within a person.
 That’s finally being seen in Regina and we’re definitely pleased with the way the show is handling her character growth.

 The opening segment with reunions was exceptionally well done – tears everywhere.
 John and Michael are reunited with Wendy.
 Ariel and Eric finally meet and share a kiss.
 After all these years the Prince hasn’t forgotten the clumsy beautiful girl he fell in love with.
 It’s sweet that he’s never felt the need to move on, as it’s evident she is his true love.